damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ## Feedback: Cycle Analytics
 {: #feedback}

-When you follow the GitLab Workflow, you'll be able to gather feedback with [GitLab Cycle Analytics][ca-post] on the time your team took to go from idea to production, for each key stage of the process:
+When you follow the GitLab Workflow, you'll be able to gather feedback with [GitLab Cycle Analytics][ca] on the time your team took to go from idea to production, for [each key stage of the process][ca-post]:

 - **Issue:** the time from creating an issue to assigning the issue to a milestone or adding the issue to a list on your Issue Board
 - **Plan:** the time from giving an issue a milestone or adding it to an Issue Board list, to pushing the first commit